Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

         ]
         ```

-    2. Update MgmtSwitchConnector object with the new node BMC xname:
+    2. Update `MgmtSwitchConnector` object with the new node BMC component name (xname):

         ```bash
         ncn-m001# jq --arg BMC_XNAME "$NEW_BMC_XNAME" \